 That changed with the passage of the Achieving a Better Life Experience (ABLE) Act of 2014, which gives Americans with disabilities the opportunity to save in a tax-deferred account, similar to a 529 college savings plan as a supplement to their government benefits.
 Both 529 college savings plans and ABLE accounts (529 A accounts) are considered "municipal fund securities" and regulated under rules of the Municipal Securities Rulemaking Board, or MSRB.

 individual beneficiary, and total

 contribution limits vary by state.

-Here are six things you should know about ABLE accounts, which are also called 529A accounts.
+Here are seven things you should know about ABLE accounts, which are also called 529A accounts.

 - What it covers.
 ABLE accounts allow individuals with disabilities and their families a tax-advantaged way to save money for the disability-related expenses of the account’s designated beneficiary.
 Qualified expenses include, but are not limited to, education, housing, transportation, assistive technology, employment training and support, financial management and health care expenses.

 - Eligibility.
 In general, a beneficiary is eligible for an ABLE account if he or she is already receiving benefits under Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).
 If the potential beneficiary is not already receiving those benefits, his or her disability must be certified with a written diagnosis by a licensed physician.
 Under all circumstances, the onset of the disability must have begun prior to age 26.
 As of 2018, designated ABLE account beneficiaries may also be eligible to claim the Saver's Credit.